drostron/slamdata-docs/source/administration-guide.rst

 This Administrator's Guide describes how to install and configure SlamData.

-For information on how to use SlamData please refer to the `SlamData User's Guide <users-guide.html>`__.
+For basic information on how to use SlamData please refer to the `SlamData User's Guide <users-guide.html>`__.

-For information on how to integrate SlamData into your applications please refer to the `SlamData Developer's Guide <developers-guide.html>`__.
+For further information on how to use SlamData and instructions on how to integrate SlamData into other applications please refer to the `SlamData Developer's Guide <developers-guide.html>`__.

 Section 1 - Installation
 ------------------------